 Palm trees and nature flourish here on heavily vegetated flower-lined islands famous for beaches and the incredible variety of shells on the shore.
-Beaches range from the Gulf-to-bay sands at Lighthouse Park at one end of Sanibel, punctuated by the historic light tower and home to a popular fishing pier, to Captiva’s romantic beaches, where sunset draws a nightly crowd.
-In between are family-friendly sandy playgrounds and long stretches of unpopulated sands fronting beautiful houses.
-Seashells carpet all the beaches, but Bowman’s Beach is especially known for fine selections, as well as great birding.
+Beaches range from Lighthouse Park at one end of Sanibel to Captiva’s romantic beaches where sunsets draw a nightly crowd.
+In between are even more family-friendly beaches and long stretches of unpopulated sands fronting beautiful houses.
+Seashells cover most, but Bowman’s Beach is known for its selections.

-On Sanibel, there are multi-use paths – 25 miles total – that function as sidewalks, bike paths and recreational trails; buildings are “no taller than the tallest palm tree."
-Residents and visitors alike maintain a healthy respect for and commitment to the environment.
+On Sanibel, 25 miles of multi-use paths function as sidewalks, bike paths and recreational trails beside buildings no taller than the tallest palm tree.
+Residents and visitors alike maintain a healthy commitment to the environment.
 Half of Sanibel’s acreage has been preserved against development.
-The intelligent and sensitive way the islands balance resorts with nature has made them a state-wide model for eco-tourism.

-Throughout history, Sanibel and Captiva have been used variously as stopovers for Spanish explorers and resorts for the rich and famous, including one special cartoonist, Jay Norwood Darling, who helped create the 6,400-acre national wildlife refuge that bears his name.
-Other notables who sought escape on the islands before the causeway made visits easier and more popular include Teddy Roosevelt, Charles and Anne Morrow Lindbergh and Edna St. Vincent Millay.
+Throughout history, Sanibel and Captiva have been stopovers for the rich and famous, including one special cartoonist.
+Jay Norwood “Ding” Darling helped create the 6,400-acre national wildlife refuge that still bears his name on Sanibel.
+Other notable visitors include Teddy Roosevelt, Charles and Anne Morrow Lindbergh, and more.
 From artist Robert Rauschenberg to weatherman Willard Scott, the famous still seek refuge at this preserve for wildlife and the human soul.

-Visitors to both islands enjoy not only the natural, ungroomed beaches, but also the languid pace of island life, great restaurants, theater and museums such as Sanibel Historical Village and the Bailey-Matthews Shell Museum.
-Education centers at Sanibel’s two main eco-attractions introduce the uninitiated to the island’s marine, freshwater and hammock habitats, where river otters, loggerhead sea turtles, dolphins, manatees, bald eagles and hundreds of native and transitory birds find refuge.
+Visitors to both islands enjoy the languid pace of island life, great restaurants, theater and museums.
+Education centers introduce visitors to the island’s marine, freshwater and hammock habitats where river otters, loggerhead sea turtles, dolphins, manatees, bald eagles and hundreds of native and migratory birds find refuge.

-Between Sanibel and Captiva, visitors can find a resort to precisely match their style of vacationing.
-Small inns provide an intimate experience, Gulf-front resorts cater to beach buffs, cottages have that delicious barefoot feel and grand destination resorts leave no vacation whim unfulfilled.
+Between Sanibel and Captiva, find a resort to precisely match your style of vacationing.
+Small inns provide an intimate experience, Gulf-front resorts cater to beach buffs, cottages have that freeing barefoot feel, and grand destination resorts leave no vacation whim unfulfilled.
 Local marinas offer plenty of cruises and guided experiences on the water, while resorts and outfitters often stock kayaks, sailboats, paddleboats and an assortment of water toys.